Net Metering Pakistan

 Green Meter price in Pakistan

-A green meter or net meter is a device that needs to be installed to measure electricity consumption in kilowatt-hours (kWh).
+A green meter, or net meter, is a device that must be installed to measure electricity consumption in kilowatt-hours (kWh).
 The green meter records both sides of electricity: electricity consumed by consumers and electricity generated by solar panel systems.

 Nepra will approve the green meter once solar consumers have accepted the application.